ericlindsey/automate-gmtsar/README.md

 The many other options in this file will be used later.
 Note that we set num\_processors to 1 here because the preprocessing and alignment stages do not run in parallel for Sentinel (they do for the other satellites).
-For this reason, we also set the following two lines in run\_gmtsar\_app.pbs:

-\#PBS -l nodes=1:ppn=1\#shared

-\#PBS -q q24

-The hash (\#) is important here -- this is not a comment; the job scheduler (PBS) actually reads them.
-If there are not enough q24 nodes free, change 'q24' to q16 or q12, depending on which queue has more free nodes.
+If you are running on a server via PBS, note that you should set this to use only one CPU.
+See the section on PBS jobs below for more.

-Now, we can easily submit a job for all 3 subswaths using 'runall.csh':
+Now, we can easily submit a job for all 3 subswaths (or whichever ones we have selected):

-\$ ./runall.csh
+    $ ./run_tops_subswaths.csh

-This will give us a message that 3 jobs have been submitted.
-This step typically takes from 2 - 6 hours, depending on the number of scenes, but could be longer.
+This will give us a message that 3 jobs have been started.
+This step typically takes a few hours, depending on the number of scenes and how large they are.

-**\
-**

-**5. Generate initial interferograms using gmtsar\_app.py**
+**6. Generate initial interferograms using gmtsar\_app.py**

-If the last stage ran correctly, you should see a subdirectory 'SLC' in each of the 3 subswath directories, containing an image (e.g.
+If the last stage ran correctly, you should see a subdirectory 'SLC' in each of the 3 subswath directories, with files consisting of an SLC image (e.g.
-'S1A20171210\_ALL\_F1.SLC'), a parameter file ('.PRM'), and an orbit file ('.LED') for each of the radar acquisitions.
-(These will actually be links to files in the raw/ directory, since GMTSAR expects to find them under SLC/.)
+'S1A20171210\_ALL\_F1.SLC'), a matching parameter file ('.PRM'), and an orbit file ('.LED') for each of the SAR scenes.
+For Sentinel, these will actually be links to files in the raw/ directory, while for other satellites the files will be physically located here.

 There will also be several files in the topo/ directory for each subswath, including 'trans.dat' -- this is the translation table between radar and geographic coordinates that will be used to geocode our interferograms.

-If everything is there, we are ready to make some interferograms.
-Change a few config parameters in our top-level batch.config file before
+If everything looks correct and there were no errors in the .log files, we are ready to make some interferograms.
+Change a few config parameters in our top-level batch.config file before running:
-running:

 startstage = 4